flatironinstitute/spikeforest_old/README.md

 `mountaintools`: Contains the MountainTools such as batcho, cairio, kbucket, mlprocessors, and vdomr.
 These tools are not specific to spike sorting.

-`spikeforest/spikesorters`: Wrappers of the spike sorting algorithms.
+`spikeforest/spikesorters`: Wrappers of the spike sorting algorithms, including Dockerfile recipes for the containers.

 `working`: The SpikeForest analysis scripts.
 Contains scripts for preparing recordings, running spike sorting, comparing with ground truth, and assembling results for the websites.